-Noah is an appointed commissioner and chairperson of the the Los Angeles Homelessness Services Authority which oversees the regional strategy between public and private partnerships to end homelessness.
+Noah is an appointed commissioner and former chairperson of the Los Angeles Homelessness Services Authority which oversees the regional strategy between public and private partnerships to end homelessness.
 He has been featured on NPR as a changemaker and is a rising voice of faith leadership in Los Angeles.

 Before coming to VBS, Noah served as the Rabbi at Congregation Beth Israel in Biloxi, Mississippi where he helped rebuild the Gulf Coast Jewish community after Hurricane Katrina.
 Under his leadership the congregation reformed its board structure, built a new building, and worked with civic officials to ensure the Jewish community’s future in Southern Mississippi.